 Infants born with kaposiform hemangioendothelioma, or KHE, often require treatment to minimize the impact of this rare congenital vascular tumor.
-Although these vascular tumors are benign, they can have complications and put the child at higher risk for Kasabach-Merritt phenomenon (KMP), which can lead to a bleeding or clotting blood disorder.
+Although these tumors are benign, they can have complications and put the child at higher risk for Kasabach-Merritt phenomenon (KMP), which can lead to a bleeding or clotting blood disorder.
 At the Vascular Birthmark Institute, our expertise in treating vascular abnormalities can help children with KHE overcome this condition and lead healthy, happy lives.

 KHE only occurs in about one in 100,000 infants and is usually present at birth but may appear within a few days after delivery.
 The tumor can be superficial, with a bluish or purple coloring that looks like a birthmark, with tightened skin over the area.
 Most KHEs are in the abdomen area, but they can appear on the head, neck or limbs.
 Diagnosis of this condition is needed, using physical examination, blood tests, MRI and possibly a biopsy.